abdulbaqui/file-handling-backend/readme.md

 ```bash
   python -m venv venv
 ```
 Here second venv is directory name where your environment would be created.
 You can name it what ever you want.
 Now you need to activate the virtual environment.
-Activating virtual envirnemnet varies the type of operating system  you are using.
+Activating virtual environmnet varies the type of operating system  you are using.

 Windows
 ```bash